An all-girls independent day school with quirky heritage buildings, excellent academics and a ‘wholehearted’ approach to educating independent women.

 MUSIC & DRAMA

-Music is particularly strong here, especially when it comes to singing and instrumental ensembles.
-The Senior Choir is a popular extra-curricular activity with the pupils and, as well as regularly singing in the school’s chapel, the choir recently returned from performing in Barcelona’s Sagrada Familia.
+Music is particularly strong at Farnborough Hill, especially when it comes to singing and instrumental ensembles.
+The Senior Choir is a popular extra-curricular activity with the pupils and, as well as regularly singing in the school’s chapel, the choir has even performed at Barcelona’s amazing Sagrada Familia.

-The music block is shiny, new and home to one of the most beautiful choir rooms I’ve ever seen with HUGE windows that open up completely in the summer months.
+The music block, built in 2014, is home to one of the most beautiful choir rooms I’ve ever seen with HUGE windows that open up completely in the summer months.
+Drifting out, you’ll hear a range of instruments (around 20 different types are played here) and styles, from jazz and classical to heavy metal.

 ART & DESIGN